 After 11 days in hospital, Elin was well enough to complete her recovery at home.
 Her parents say it was a huge relief to see Elin slowly regain her colour and strength and despite having been through a great deal, she now has only happy memories of her time in hospital.

-Sian says: “While we were in hospital with Elin, a friend of ours took part in the Cardiff Half Marathon and Mark and I decided then that we would register this year to raise money for the Noah’s Ark Charity.
+Sian says: “While we were in hospital with Elin, a friend of ours took part in the Cardiff Half Marathon and Mark and I decided then that we would register the following year to raise money for the Noah’s Ark Charity.
 We’re so grateful to have the children’s hospital practically on our doorstep.
 No-one wants their child to be in hospital but knowing that they’ll have the best possible care – the amazing surgeons, the bright, airy environment, the play rooms and the play specialist team, makes such a huge difference.
 For us it says a great deal, after what Elin went through, that she never fears going back to the hospital for checks.
-It’s been a positive experience for Elin in more ways than one.
-The only concern she has as a result of her treatment is whether she’s going to be a doctor or a nurse when she grows up!

 Talking of the sepsis that Elin was twice diagnosed with, Sian says: “Kids can go downhill so quickly.
 I’d really encourage any parent to learn the signs, look out for them and act on their instinct if they’re concerned.”